zhulianhua/AbInitio/README.md

 ## Quantum interatomic scattering in dsmcFoamPlus

+### What it is for?

-This small code implements the _ab initio_ potentials based binary collision model in dsmcFoamPlus solver.
+This project implements the _ab initio_ potentials based binary collision model in dsmcFoamPlus and dsmcFoam (in the future ?) solver.

-Currently works only for <sup>3</sup>He, <sup>4</sup>He and Ne single-component gas.
+The _ab initio_ potential based direct Monte Carlo (DSMC) is introduced in Ref. [] etc.

+Currently,cboth the classical and quantum potentials for the single-component <sup>3</sup>He, <sup>4</sup>He, Ne are avaiable.
+For mixtures, the quantum and classical potentials for the <sup>4</sup>He-Ne are provided.

 ### How to compile it?